sexual transmitted infections

 What is a Sexually Transmitted Infection?

-Sexually transmitted infections are passed from person to person via bodily fluids such as vaginal fluids, semen, blood or via close to close skin contact.
 Most STI’s can be easily treated with antibiotics, creams or anti-viral drugs, but not all can be cured.
-If you have had unprotected sex ie sex without a condom or if you experience condom failure there is a risk that you could have an STI.
-If this is left untreated there is a risk that you could pass this onto someone else.
-Practice safer sex by always using a condom for vaginal, anal or oral sex.
+If you have had sex without a condom (unprotected sex) or if you experience condom failure (falls off or splits) there is a risk that you could have an STI.
+If this is left untreated there is a risk that you could pass this on to someone else.
+Practise safer sex by always using a condom for vaginal, anal or oral sex.

 What is Chlamydia?

-Chlamydia is one of the most common STI in the UK and is easily passed on during vaginal, anal and even oral sex.
-It affects both men and women but most people have NO signs or symptoms.
+Chlamydia is one of the most common STIs in the UK and is easily passed on during vaginal, anal and even oral sex.
+It can also be passed on by sharing sex toys.
+Most people have NO signs or symptoms.
 The only way to know is to get a test.

-- Unusual vaginal discharge.
-All women have a discharge, but an unusual discharge may be thicker than normal, discoloured, or smelly
+• Unusual vaginal discharge.
+All people with a vagina have a discharge, but an unusual discharge may be thicker than normal, discoloured, or smelly

 You can also get chlamydia in your rectum (bottom), throat or eyes.

-If you have had unprotected sex or experienced condom failure contact your local sexual health department to get an appointment Click here or you can get a Chlamydia self-test kit from your local pharmacy (click here to find your nearest pharmacy).
-For women/girls it is a simple self-swab and for men/boys it is a urine (pee) sample.
+If you have had unprotected sex or experienced condom failure contact your local sexual health department to get an appointment – click here or you can get a Chlamydia self-test kit from your local pharmacy (click here to find your nearest pharmacy).
+The test kit is either a swab from the vagina, throat or bottom or a urine sample.
 Your local pharmacist will take you through the process.
 This is a confidential service and NO correspondence will be sent to your home address unless you authorise this.
-All results go back to the pharmacist who will have arranged with you on how you would like to receive the result.
+All results go back to the pharmacist who will have arranged with you how you would like to receive the result.

 What is Gonorrhoea?

-Gonorrhoea is an STI that affects both men and women and is caused by a bacteria which can affect the penis, vagina, anus and eyes.
-Some people have NO signs; but for those that do, then some men might notice pain when passing urine (peeing) and/or a green or yellow discharge from the end of the penis.
-Some women may notice vaginal discharge or discomfort when passing urine.
+Gonorrhoea is an STI that is caused by a bacteria which can affect the penis, vagina, anus and eyes.
+Some people have NO signs; but for those that do, they might notice pain when passing urine (peeing) and/or a green or yellow discharge from the end of the penis or from their vagina.
+Gonorrhoea can cause long term complications including chronic pain, infertility and ectopic pregnancy due to damage to the reproductive organs.

-If you think you may have gonorrhoea, make an appointment with your local sexual health clinic Click here.
-You could also pick up a self-test kit from your local pharmacist (click here link to pharmacies) who will talk you through the process.
-For men/boys it is a simple urine (pee) test, and for women/girls it is a self-swab.
+If you think you may have gonorrhoea, make an appointment with your local sexual health clinic click here.
+You could also pick up a self-test kit from your local pharmacist (click here) who will talk you through the process.
+The test kit is either a swab from the vagina, throat or bottom or a urine sample.
 Your local pharmacist will take you through the process.
 This is a confidential service and NO correspondence will be sent to your home address unless you authorise this.
 All results go back to the pharmacist who will have arranged with you on how you would like to receive the result.

 What is Herpes?